erizov/Professor/semester_10/lecture_63_ai_advanced/transfer_learning_advanced/README.md

 **Space Complexity**: N/A

-## Implementation

 ## Introduction

-Knowledge transfer Advanced addresses advanced computational challenges in specialized domains.
+Knowledge transfer Advanced Addresses specific computational problems with concrete solutions.

-This topic covers advanced techniques and methodologies used in modern software systems.
+This topic covers specific techniques with real-world applications.

 ## TL;DR

-**One Sentence**: A technique where a model trained on one task is reused as the starting point for a different but related task.
+**One Sentence**: A technique where a system trained on one task is reused as the starting point for a different but related task.